Frequently Asked Questions about PFM:

 What if I am already skating with a league?
 You may combine your league learning with PFM practices and/or Core.
 More skate time = always a great idea!
 PFM is a great addition to league skate time and is encouraged by many coaches to become the skater you want to be.

 What is a Learning Scrimmage?
-The 3rd Saturday of the month is our Learning Scrimmage.
-The Learning Scrimmage is Core only and all Core members are encouraged to participate.
-Even our brand new skaters!
+The 1st Saturday of the month is our Learning Scrimmage.
+All skaters that have passed New Skater are encouraged to participate!
 We go over basic rules and place green tape on new skaters for their first 3 scrimmages.
-This tape is a reminder to our higher level skaters that they are not to be a douchebag and must only positionally block that skater.
+This tape is a reminder to our higher level skaters that they are not to be a jerk and must only positionally block that skater.
 It is also a reminder to your team to help you out.
 If the other team ignores the tape, they get sent to the box immediately.
 We break in half and scrimmage each other.
 This helps keep it a safe environment for learning skaters.

 What if I want to learn to referee?
 We can help with that too!
 Please come to New Skater first if you need help with stopping and stability.
-Once you’re safe, then you may come to referee 101 and 201 before our scrimmages.
+Once you’re safe, then you may come to learn to referee before our scrimmages.
 You may always come off skates as well.

 Do you teach NSOs (non-skating officials)?
 Yes!
 You may email us and let us know you’re interested.
 We’re happy to teach you the ropes at our scrimmages.